-Gonçalo Fonseca is a documentary photographer based in Lisbon, working on Health and Human Rights stories.
+Gonçalo Fonseca (b.
+1993) is a documentary photographer based in Lisbon, working on Health and Human Rights stories.

-In his early teens, he devoloped a passion for capturing those crucial moments of time, where you could see life pulsating if you looked carefully.
+In his early teens, he developed a passion for capturing those crucial moments of time, where you could see life pulsating if you looked carefully.
 Later he discovered the power of storytelling and journalism.
-Of giving voice to those who have none, of witnessing the world's injustices.
-That is what drives him.
+He dedicates himself tirelessly to shed light on underreported topics and to amplify the voices of those he photographs.

 After studying Journalism at the Catholic University in Lisbon (2011-2014), he decided to pursue his passion and dedicate himself to photography.
-In 2015-2016 he studied the Postgraduate Degree in Photojournalist at the Autonomous University in Barcelona.
+In 2015-2016 he studied the Postgraduate Degree in Photojournalism at the Autonomous University in Barcelona.
 Since then, he has reported from Spain, Portugal, China and India.
-His photos have been exhibited in Lisbon, London and Dresden.
+His photos have been exhibited in Lisbon, London, Dresden and Bratislava.

 Publications & Clients:

-Time, El Pais Semanal, Planeta Futuro, 7K, Diari Ara, Equal Times, Euronews, Open Society Foundations
+TIME, Washington Post, Aftonbladet, El Pais Semanal, Planeta Futuro, 7K, Diari Ara, Equal Times, Le Temps, De Standaard, Semanário Expresso, Euronews, Open Society Foundations;

 Awards & Exhibitions:

-2017 - Finalist at the Renaissance Photography Prize;
+2017 - "Hope" Finalist at the Renaissance Photography Prize;

-2017 - Honorable Mention in General News category at the Annual Neutral Density Awards;
+2017 - "How Portugal Won the War on Drugs" recieved Honorable Mention in General News category at the Annual Neutral Density Awards;

 2017 - Exhibit at "Images with Solidarity" at the Portuguese Telecomunications Museum, August;

-2017 - Exhibit of the project "Hope" at the Art Museum of Cerdanyola in Spain, September;
+2017 - "Hope" exhibited at the Art Museum of Cerdanyola in Spain, September;

 2017 - Exhibit at "Renaissance Photography" expo at the Getty Images Gallery in London, October;